-The delivery of courses taught online can be evaluated in a range of ways.
-Instructor self-evaluations and student evaluations can provide feedback about regular and effective contact as well as other elements.
-A self-evaluation can also allow instructors a chance to clearly explain both their philosophies toward online education and the teaching practices utilized to bring these philosophies to life in their classes.
-Instructor self-evaluations can be conducted on a regular basis in order to give the online educator an opportunity to reflect on the online teaching experience, to celebrate successes, and to identify areas of improvement.
-These evaluations can be part of the formal evaluation process or can be done individually by faculty seeking to improve the overall experience of their courses.
+There is a range of ways that online courses can be evaluated.
+Self-evaluations and student evaluations can be utilized to provide feedback about regular and effective contact, as well as other elements, in an online course.
+A self-evaluation can also be utilized to allow instructors a chance to clearly explain both their philosophy towards online education and the teaching practices utilized to bring this philosophy to life in their online classes.
+Instructor self-evaluations can be conducted on a regular basis in order to give the online educator a chance to reflect on the online teaching experience, to celebrate successes, and to identify areas of improvement.
+These evaluations can be part of the formal evaluation process or can be done by faculty seeking to improve the overall experience of their courses.